ZindiAfrica/AI-for-Equity-Challenges-Processing-Example/aider.CONVENTIONS.md

   multiple things that could be built, there could be multiple build functions.
 - test_<define>(): Execute test suite if available.
 This could be multiple test functions for different components.
-Also flags could be used to run specific tests.
+Also, flags could be used to run specific tests.
 - package_<define>(): Create deployment package if needed.
 If there are multiple things that could be packaged, there could be multiple package functions.
 - deploy_<define>(): Deploy infrastructure if required.
 This could be multiple deploy functions for